 Crunching the numbers

 Publishers should still be aware that Facebook gets readers to their websites.
-Our new reader data study reveals that Facebook brings 13.6% of readership to online media.
+Our new reader data study reveals that this social networking service brings 13.6% of readership to online media.
 That’s still not an insignificant percentage.

 So, first, some notes on how we did this.
 We analyzed data coming from 20 different news outlets located across the world.
 Data was acquired over Q1 2019, in January, February, and March and we looked into reading sessions for 495 million readers.
 The total number of analyzed sessions was 1.3 billion.